To register to vote in California, you must be:

 -

-California's next statewide election is a special election on November 4, 2025.
+California's next-scheduled election day is the general election on November 3, 2026

 Choose where to vote